sifferman/labs-with-cva6/labs/intro.md

 # Introduction to CVA6 Lab

 This lab will help you become acquainted with the CVA6 core.
 First, you will need to read through and follow along with the [Getting Started Guide](../guides/getting-started.md).
-If you are having difficulties with the tool setup, please first complete the questons that do not require any setup.
+If you are having difficulties with the tool setup, please first complete the questions that do not require any setup.

 ## GitHub Questions